jbiatek/BSGRulebook/rulebook.md

 When placing, destroying, or activating vipers, the current player may choose to use a mark VII if one is available.
 A pilot launching in a viper may also choose a mark VII viper.

-#### Assualt raptors
+#### Assault raptors

 Assault raptors are treated as vipers, not raptors, for all game effects.
-They are raptors that have been upgraded for combat instead of reconaissance, and cannot be used to "risk a raptor".
+They are raptors that have been upgraded for combat instead of reconnaissance, and cannot be used to "risk a raptor".
 Just like mark VII vipers, they can be chosen by players in place of a viper when activating, launching, placing, or destroying a viper.

 Assault raptors are destroyed on a 7 or an 8 and are never damaged.
 If instructed to "damage a viper" and an assault raptor is chosen as the target, it is destroyed.

 When the fleet jumps, a character piloting an assault raptor may choose to stay in their space area.
-For unmanned assault raptors, the current player may choose for them to remain in space.
+An unmanned assault raptor may remain in space if the current player chooses.

 #### Piloting